bcampagnolaFTR/AZMC/README.txt

 		Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

 	You should get a popup asking to confirm that you want to proceed.
 Just click 'Yes'.
-	We will need to enter this command every time we want to run our script.
+	We will need to enter this command every time we open PowerShell to run our script.
 	(Once we have a public security certificate, this command will not be necessary, but that may take some time.)